rafaelstjf/HP2NET/README.md

 ### DOCKER

 The framework is also available to be used in Docker.
-To do that, run ``Docker build -t hp2net .`` in the project's root folder.
+To do that, run ``docker build -t hp2net .`` in the project's root folder.
 Then just run it using ``docker run hp2net -w your_workload_file``

 ## If you use it, please cite